TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Improvements to `uib-cache` node
   * Add optional page filter - a cache with a page filter will only send the cache if the replay request is from that page.
 Page filters need to allow a list of pages and ideally wildcards.
   * Allow send to client id - would need clientId to _socketId map to be maintained by uibuilder.
-  * Add checks to prevent non-string cach by property values.
+  * Add checks to prevent non-string cache by property values.
+  * Add empty cache button.

-* Extensions to experimental `uib-list` node
+* Extensions to the `uib-element` node
-  * Cope with parent uibuilder node renaming url
+  * Handle uibuilder url rename.
   * Removing node sends remove to clients
   * Allow additional attributes
   * Add optional page filter
   * Add return msg handling like uib-sender.
-  * Updates should update the original add which should be saved for replay but should instantly output an update
   * Allow send to client id - would need clientId to _socketId map to be maintained by uibuilder.
-* uib-list (and similar nodes)
-  * Handle uibuilder url rename.
-  * Consider allowing pass-through which automatically nests nodes (e.g. makes the 2nd node in the flow a child of the first)?
-  * Otherwise, maybe have a composite node that defines a tree?
-  * Consider having a general `element` node that can select between different element types.
+  * Add more elements:
     * [x] List
     * [x] Table
+    * [ ] HTML - allow raw html to be sent - e.g. from template node
+    * Grid/Flex-Grid
+    * Card
+    * Form
+      * Select
+      * Inputs: incl text, number, time, date, ...
     * Para (with a section title and multiple paragraphs, optional html in text, ?optional markdown?)
-    * Card
     * tbody
     * tr (use data-row-index)
     * li
-    * Form
-      * Inputs: incl text, number, time, date, ...
-      * Select
     * Dialogue box
     * iFrame - https://flows.nodered.org/node/node-red-node-ui-iframe
     * notify (globalNotification)
     * button (NB: add type="button" to avoid form submit issues, click=uibuilder.eventSend by default)
+    * Status timeline. https://github.com/hotNipi/node-red-contrib-ui-state-trail/blob/master/ui-state-trail.js (Maybe uPlot with timeline plugin)

 * Continue to improve the new `uib-brand.css`
   * Parameterise other aspects such as font-size, typeface, varient colours, flexbox spacing. `
   * Create min version of css.
   * Add syntax highlight properties

-* Extensions to new FE Library
+* Extensions to FE Library
   * Consider watching for a url change (e.g. from vue router) and send a ctrl msg if not sending a new connection (e.g. from an actual page change).
   * Option for a pop-over notification to manually reconnect the websocket.
   * Add manual socket.io reconnection function so it can be incorporated in disconnected UI notifications.